ssamkough/varygeek/src/games/nioh.md

 layout: "base.njk"
 ---

-With Nioh, Team Ninja tried to synthesize From Software's Souls-like genre with Diablo-like action-RPGs.
+With __Nioh__, Team Ninja tried to synthesize From Software's Souls-like genre with Diablo-like action-RPGs.

 My first playthrough a while back was frustratingly hard.
 I was able to finish the main campaign, clutching the Souls-like formula.
 This playthrough, I actually tried to engage with every system, and I found it too easy and exploitable.
 I also experienced three bugs that made the world disappear or obscured the camera.